New-Languages-for-NLP/project-templates/core_inception/README.md

 <!-- WEASEL: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 Weasel Project: Train new language model from cadet and inception data
+# 🪐 Weasel Project: Train new language core model with Cadet and INCEpTION

-This project template lets you train a part-of-speech tagger, morphologizer and dependency parser from your cadet and inception data.
+This project template lets you train a part-of-speech tagger, dependency parser, and named entity recognizer for a new language from your Cadet and INCEpTION data.

 ## 📋 project.yml